ABOUT NEW AUBURN

 PARKS & RECREATION

 The New Auburn park is located at 407 S East Street on the south side of New Auburn.
 Adjacent streets are County Highway SS and Park Street.
-We have a lovely park with great amenities.
-We have two pavilions that can be reserved: The large Park Pavilion and the Park Shelter.
+The park has two pavilions that can be reserved.

-The Park Shelter is a covered pavilion with picnic tables, countertops (great for crockpots, etc), and electric.
-Reservation is only $10.00 reserving a spot for your event.
-The small shelter is not required to be reserved to use it but is recommended as its otherwise a first-come first-serve.
+The shelter is a covered open-walled shelter with electricity, picnic tables, and counter (great for crockpots, etc).
+The small shelter is not required to be reserved for use but it is recommended as otherwise it is on a first-come first-serve basis. $10 Residents, $25 Non-Residents.
+Reserve by contacting the Village Hall at 715-237-2223.

 HISTORY OF NEW AUBURN